eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/which_trace_to_choose.md

 ---

 ## Which trace to choose
-Most targets use the CoreSight infrastructure to generate, store, and moved trace data off-target for analysis.
+To generate, store, and move trace data off-target for analysis, most targets use the CoreSight infrastructure.
 What CoreSight infrastructure a target has is dependent on the target design.

 The following table lists:
 - The types of trace you can capture in an Arm-based system.